 The "Sable Astronomer" was often pointed to as proof that African Americans were not intellectually inferior to European Americans.
 Thomas Jefferson himself noted this in a letter he wrote in response to Benjamin Banneker who had written a letter to and criticized Jefferson, a slave owner himself, for his "absurd and false ideas" and urged him to recognize that “one Universal Father…afforded us all the same sensations and endowed us all with the same faculties.”

 Banneker would publish the letters (both his letter and Jefferson’s response) in his 1793 Almanac becoming a forefather in the fight for equality among men regardless of race.
-By publishing these letters in his Almanac Benjamin Banneker essentially became the first published Civil Rights Activist and started a movement that continued for over 200 years.
+By publishing these letters in his Almanac Benjamin Banneker became one of the first published Civil Rights Activists and helped start a movement that has continued for over 200 years.
 Banneker was always driven by the idea that someday America would be free of slavery.

 Benjamin Banneker died on Sunday, October 9, 1806 at the age of 74.

-Banneker's clock, most of his personal belongings and nearly all his writings, research, and books were thought to be destroyed in a mysterious house fire started by arsonists while his funeral was going on a few hundred yards away.
-By the time mourners realized what was going on fire had engulfed his home and completely destroyed his estate.
+Banneker's clock, most of his personal belongings and nearly all his writings, research, and books were thought to be destroyed in a mysterious house fire presumably started by arsonists while his funeral was going on just a few hundred yards away.
+By the time mourners realized what was going on, the fire had engulfed his home and completely destroyed his estate.
 The loss was tragic and the full extent of what Banneker achieved and was working on at the time of his death will never be realized.
-Was his clock really destroyed or was it stolen before his house was burned to the ground?

 Many people have not yet heard the story of Benjamin Banneker and have no idea what he contributed to the great history of this country.
 It is our mission to not only educate people, but to use the story of Banneker to inspire a sense of pride and to help them achieve greatness themselves.
+If this man achieved so much with so little just imagine what you are capable of doing with the tools afforded to us today.
 We hope you will join the Banneker Movement and help us share the history as well.

 Banneker's life and achievements are inspirational.
 Despite the popular prejudices of his times, the man was quite unwilling to let his race or his age hinder in any way his thirst for intellectual development.
 Benjamin Banneker is truly a forgotten founding father.